webarmor/Diaspora-Docker/README.md

     docker pull chocobozzz/diaspora-docker:with_{apache,nginx}_{mysql,postgre}

 Now you have to create a new Docker image.
 But you need the configuration files : database.yml, diaspora.conf (http server), diaspora.yml, diaspora.crt and diaspora.key (for SSL) (you have examples in the "example" directory of my Github).

-    docker build -t chocobozzz/diaspora:{apache,nginx}_{mysql,postgre} dir_which_contains_confs < Dockerfile
+You have to create a Dockerfile which will just build the final image from the with_http_sql image :

+    echo "FROM chocobozzz/diaspora-docker:with_{apache,nginx}_{mysql,postgre}" > Dockerfile

+Of course, you can add other instructions.

 During the building, Docker will add your configuration files in the image and will "install" Diaspora.
 Now, you have the Diaspora you wanted :)

+    docker build -t chocobozzz/diaspora:{apache,nginx}_{mysql,postgre} dir_which_contains_confs < Dockerfile